 Stash Pricing & Fees

-Stash works as a subscription-based service, which means that users pay a flat monthly fee that starts at $1 per month for the Beginner Plan and goes up to $3 per month and $9 per month for the Growth and Stash+ Plans, respectively.
+Stash works as a subscription-based service, which means that users pay a flat monthly fee that starts at $3 per month for the Growth Plan and goes up to $9 per month for Stash+ Plans.

 Although Stash does not charge a fee for trading the different instruments offered within its platform (including stocks, fractional shares, and ETFs) most funds charge an annual expense ratio.
 These expenses have to be paid by the investor apart from the subscription fee.

-Other non-trading fees and non-subscription-related fees include a $75 charge per account for outgoing ACAT transfers and a $5 charge per statement for paper account statements and tax statements.
+Other non-trading fees and non-subscription-related fees include a $75 charge per account for outgoing ACAT transfers and a $5 charge per statement for paper account statements and tax statements7.

 - Stash provides investors with the possibility of owning fractional shares of thousands of individual stocks and ETFs.